-So you want to study with Renee Hobbs and Julie Coiro?
-Learn more about graduate education opportunities at the University of Rhode Island.
+So you want to learn from Renee Hobbs and Julie Coiro?
+Here's how:

 The Media Education Lab is a dynamic learning community with a distinctive instructional philosophy.
-We are proud of these components of our center:
+What do we care about?

 Multimedia Curriculum Development.
 Students participate in collaborative project teams working to create video, online or other mutlimedia curriculum materials useful in the context of K-12 education and teacher professional development.

 Project-Centered Coursework.
 Courses have a strong project-based emphasis, typically composed of readings, discussions and project work.Students get an opportunity to collaborate on smaller projects that result in publication.

 An Interdisciplinary Approach to Research.
 Research teams bring a variety of disciplinary approaches to the design and study of learning and teaching innovations, including approaches grounded in media studies, education, literacy, human development, communication, and anthropology.